rookxyz/poker/README.md

 ## Solution Details
-The program implements an algorithm for sorting poker hands according to their strength for the follwing games types:
+The program implements an algorithm for sorting poker hands according to their strength for the follwing game types:
 * Texas Holdem
 * Omaha Holdem
 * Five Card Draw
 The program is written in Scala programming language.

 ### How to run
 1. Make sure that scripts _run.sh_ and _prepare.sh_ are executable.
 Use _chmod +x_ if necessary.
-2.Run _prepare.sh_ script to install the required prequisites.
+2. Run _prepare.sh_ script to install the required prequisites.
 3. To run the program execute the shell script _run.sh_.
 The program reads from lines from standard input.
 Use redirection _<_ to read input from file.